dvsander/mdb-snippets/notes.md

 rs.isMaster(): describes the role of the node on which this command is run

-db.serverStatus()['repl']: similar to rs.isMaster yet adds _rbid_ field.
-This is the amount of rollbacks
+db.serverStatus()['repl']: similar to rs.isMaster yet adds the _rbid_ field.
+You can use this filed to evaluate the amount of rollbacks it lags or is before another node.

 rs.printReplicationInfo(): returns oplog data relative to current node in _timings_.
-For actual oplog data, contult the oplog file itself.
+For actual oplog data, consult the oplog file itself.

 rs.add: adds a new node to the replica set